Last Revised: 2023-09-18

 The Steering Committee of the Partnership shall consist of a Chair (selected from a state member agency), two Vice-Chairs (one selected from a state member agency and one selected from a non-state member organization), Secretary/Treasurer (selected from a state member agency), for a total of eleven Directors.

 The governing body of this organization shall be the Steering Committee.
 This Committee shall act on selected issues and requests brought by the general membership.
 The Steering Committee can appoint working groups for the development of programs, tasks, and activities, or take action on items of common interest to the membership.
 The Steering Committee shall also actively pursue the objectives of this organization.

 All Directors shall be members of organizations that are in good standing in the NEPPP.

 Directors shall be selected by their individual member organizations.
-The Directors shall be ten members from the following categories:
+The Directors shall be eleven members from the following categories:

-Public Agency Members – six Directors will be appointed by the participating agency members, one of whom may be from a Local Agency (county, city, town, or village), and one of whom may be a Local Agency representative (technology assistance center, technology transfer center, local technical assistance program (LTAP)).
+Public Agency Members – seven Directors will be appointed by the participating agency members, one of whom may be from a Local Agency (county, city, town, or village), and one of whom may be a Local Agency representative (technology assistance center, technology transfer center, local technical assistance program (LTAP)).